Quercus look: Distribution and ecology

 Quercus look is the southernmost representative of mountainous deciduous oaks in the Middle East, occurring in mountain ranges of the Levant, Mount Hermon in particular.
-It grows at altitudes between 1400 and 1900 m in mixed stands with fellow sect.
+It grows at altitudes between in mixed stands with fellow sect.
 Cerris species Tabor oak (Quercus ithaburensis) and Lebanon oak (Quercus libani) as well as the Lebanon cedar (Cedrus libani), the Aleppo oak (Quercus infectoria), the Balkan maple (Acer hyrcanum subsp. tauricolum), Montpellier maple (Acer monspessulanum subsp. microphyllum), styrax (Styrax officinalis), Syrian pear (Pyrus syriaca), azarole (Crataegus azarolus) and several Sorbus species.

 Taxonomy

 The species was originally described by Theodor Kotschy in 1860, who gave it the botanical name look, based on the name the locals from Rashaya used for the tree.
 Thereafter, the tree was identified either as a hybrid between the co-occurring Quercus libani and Quercus ithaburensis or as a subspecies of the latter.
 It was not until 2017 that the tree was identified as distinct from either of these species, a status that was genetically confirmed in 2018.
 This reassessment also revealed a close affinity between Quercus look and Quercus cerris, the Turkey oak.